About the Cocos Islands Cooperative Society Ltd

-The Cooperative’s strategic business plan, “Island Builders to Asian Gateway”, provides the future direction that the Cooperative will follow for the next five years.
+The Cooperative’s strategic business plan, “Island-Builders and Gateway-to-Asia”, provides the future direction that the Cooperative will follow for the next five years.

 The Cooperative has an advantage of providing a range of integrated services which enables it to meet a wide range of customer requirements, but the future will see the Cooperative looking to South East Asia for its future business opportunities.